 And that’s so true.
 The search for God is, I believe, the most important issue each one of us will face in our lives.

-I don’t know about you but when I’m searching for information I tend to use the internet, long before I’d ever choose an encyclopaedia or a dictionary or the Yellow Pages – that’s so last year!
-This week I typed the word ‘God’ in the Google search engine and it gave me a choice of 1,810,000,000 million sites (and they were found in .62 seconds!).
-18 Billion sites that have something to say about God.
+I don’t know about you, but when I’m searching for information, I tend to use the internet, long before I’d ever choose a dictionary/encyclopaedia.
+I typed the word ‘God’ in the Google search engine, and it gave me a choice of 3.14 billion sites (and they were found in .25 seconds!).
+3.14 billion sites that have something to say about God.

 The Wise Men didn’t discover the answers to their questions until they consulted the Holy Scriptures.
 The Wise Men asked: Where is the one who has been born king of the Jews?
 (Matthew 2:2-3).
 Herod didn’t seem to know and so he asked the chief priests, and teachers of the law, where the Messiah was to be born.